-- College fees, at externally regulated rates, to undergraduates entitled to Student Support and to graduate students; and a fee determined by the College annually to Overseas undergraduates and any Home/EU undergraduates not entitled to Student Support; and - b) Accommodation and meal charges at reasonable rates.
+- a) Tuition fees, at externally regulated rates, to undergraduates entitled to Student Support and to graduate students; and a fee determined by the University of Oxford annually to Overseas undergraduates and any Home/EU undergraduates not entitled to Student Support.
+The College's share of these fees is determined by an integrated payment mechanism with the University of Oxford; and - b) Accommodation and meal charges at reasonable rates.

 In order to assist undergraduates entitled to Student Support, there is a comprehensive bursary scheme in place to support students from lower income backgrounds, which is funded by both the University and College.
-The following is a summary of awards made to Home/EU undergraduates during the year:
+Awards include the Oxford Bursary, Crankstart, Santander and Reuben Bursaries The following is a summary of awards made to Home/EU undergraduates during the year: